 Two important aspects of a healthy diet are quality and quantity.
-If you are eating all the right foods and still having trouble losing weight, you might be suffering from "portion distortion," a condition in which you have lost the ability to determine the normal portion size you should be consuming.
+If you are eating all the right foods and still having trouble losing weight, you might have "portion distortion," a condition in which you have lost the ability to determine the normal portion size you should be consuming.
 The prevalence of huge serving sizes in America probably contributes to the nation's overwhelming obesity rate.
 Since it is awkward to carry around a food scale, you can use this alternative technique for measuring your portions.

 Video of the Day